imanuelgittens/javascript-studies/DOW/Sebastian.md

  Living in Colorado fueled Sebastian’s love for travel and photography.
 It’s natural beauty viciously attacked his heart, causing him to instantly fall in love with the scenery and wildlife of the rockies.
 Sebastian continues to love nature and travelling to this day; most of all, he loves taking pictures everywhere he goes.

 ![Imgur](http://i.imgur.com/ZLigChi.jpg)
+[One of Sebastian's nature shots while on a trip to Spain]

 Sebastian studied hard while attending school in Colorado and his hard work paid off.
 He was accepted into Dartmouth College (a very selective, Ivy League school ) and describes it as one of his greatest achievements.
 Even though he loved  computers, life had different plans for Sebastian and he ended up studying Economics, Government and Arabic while attending Dartmouth.
 He was even lucky enough to be able to study abroad in both Mexico and Morocco which only increased  his love for travel.
 Sebastian saw a bit of the world while in college and this undoubtedly opened his eyes to new cultures and experiences.

 ![Imgur](http://i.imgur.com/opyts29.jpg)
+[Sebastian and his girlfriend in Spain]

 Even though Sebastian’s choice of study had taken a turn away from computers, he remembers still liking to use them.
 He worked at a computer help desk in college and would always help the less tech savvy members of his family  to set up their internet systems and ensure that everything worked as expected.